BouchardLab/pyuoi/paper/paper.md

 However, given the inheritance structure of the `PyUoI` framework, these extensions should be straightforward for the interested user.

 Similar to `scikit-learn`, each UoI algorithm has its own Python class.
 Instantiations of these classes are created with specific hyperparameters and are fit to user-provided datasets.
-The hyperparameters allow the user to fine-tune the number of resamples, fraction of data in each resample, and the model selection criteria used in the estimation module (in Algorithm 1, test set accuracy is used, but the Akaike and Bayesian Information Criteria are also available).
+The hyperparameters allow the user to fine-tune the number of resamples, fraction of data in each resample, and the model selection criteria used in the estimation module (in Algorithm 1, test set accuracy is used, but the Akaike and Bayesian Information Criteria are also available [@akaike1998; @schwarz1978]).

 Additionally, UoI is agnostic to the specific solver used for a given model.
 That is, the UoI framework operates on fits obtained from performing the